taromero/latte/README.md

 1. `meteor add canotto90:latte`.
 2. `meteor add practicalmeteor:chai`.
 Latte needs an assetion library, and I've been using ChaiJS.
 2. Write a spec anywhere in a server directory.
-3. The spec should be contained inside a `T.suite` call.
 5. On the command line, run: `RUN_TESTS=1 meteor --once`

 ##### Run tests on code change